maxxiimo/the-front-end-manifesto/foundation-markup.md

 As a Front End Engineer, oftentimes taking the role of Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.
 In this IA role, when speaking about layout I might say something like, "Wow!
 That's a great layout," or "I don't like the layout of this site, it's too confusing, maybe you should move this over there."

 When I switch hats, as a front end developer, I look at layout as the Rails view framework in which all of my front end code lives and interacts with the outside world.
-In other words, code a browser is served and interprets into something visual; that an end user can understand and interact with, i.e. consume.
+In other words, code a browser is served and interprets into something visual; that an end-user can understand and interact with, i.e. consume.

 As a Rails Front End Engineer, you will wear both hats, plus take on a third role in which you facilitate the handshake between the backend and the front end of your application.
 To be successful you must understand how the code you produce will be used by your colleagues (Backend Engineers).
 You will need to be able to reach into your models and controllers, and you will need to think in terms of usability, not to mention be a master in your own realm: HTML5, CSS3, JavaScript/jQuery.
 It's a tall order, but before you do these things you need to layout a solid foundation to work within.